Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Thea Dorn

-Boualem Sansal.
-Photo: Dirk Skiba
+Boualem Sansal | Photo: Dirk Skiba

 Press release of 24, November 2024: PEN Berlin calls for the immediate release of Boualem Sansal.
 Thea Dorn, spokesperson for PEN Berlin, said: »If it is true that in today’s Algeria a writer’s historical observations are interpreted as an attack on the sovereignty and national integrity of the state, this would not only be absurd, but a blatant attack on the human right to freedom of expression.
 Freedom of expression includes the right to express opinions that others may find provocative.
 The legitimacy of a state is not undermined by public criticism, but only by the actions of those in power.
 Algeria’s freedom is our colleague Boualem Sansal’s freedom!« MORE

-Etgar Keret:»What to do now?«
+Etgar Keret: »What to do now?«

 Etgar Keret

-Keynote by Etgar Keret: »I remember that every year in our town they would come and ask my mother to take part in a memorial, a service for the Holocaust.
+Keynote speech b Etgar Keret: »It’s like, I remember that every year in our town they would come and ask my mother to take part in a memorial, a service for the Holocaust.
 And my mother would always say the same thing: ›I’m sorry, I’m afraid that there is some kind of mistake.
 I’ve been through the Holocaust.
-I don’t work in the Holocaust.‹ (…) For example, we would listen to Wagner in our home and when the neighbors would say to my mother: ›You know, that the Nazis loved Wagner?‹ And she said: ›Yeah.
+I don’t work in the Holocaust.‹ And this idea that basically the Holocaust was this mosaic, and my mom was supposed to be a pebble in it, it was something that she just did not accept. (…) For example, we would listen to Wagner in our home and when the neighbors would come, at the time it was a big thing, then the neighbors would say to my mother: ›You know, that the Nazis loved Wagner?« And my mother said: ›Yeah.
 And Nazis also liked Apfelstrudel.
-You want me not to eat Apfelstrudel?‹ They say: ›Yeah, but you know, Wagner himself, he was an anti-Semite.‹ And my mother said: ›Oh, I know.
+You want me not to eat Apfelstrudel?« They say: ›Yeah, but you know, Wagner himself, he was an anti-Semite.« And my mother said: ›Oh, I know.
 And if he was in this living room, I would have poisoned him.
 But I think he’s a great composer, don’t you think?
-I like this part…‹ So, this idea of kind of owning your story, (…) that is something that is crucial for me these days.« KEYNOTE AS TEXT and AND AS AUDIO
+I like this part…‹ (…) So, this idea of kind of owning your story, being able to hold on to that story and making the story your own, not letting people push you into their story, I think that is something that is crucial for me these days.« TEXT and AUDIO [both in English]

 Ivan Krastev Fintan O'Toole

-»Handbook to the end of the world«: The Bulgarian political scientist Ivan Krastev and the Irish commentator Fintan O’Toole in conversation with Eva Menasse:
+»Handbook to the end of the world«: The Bulgarian political scientist Ivan Krastev and the Irish commentator Fintan O’Toole in talk with Eva Menasse:

-Stella Nyanzi: »Uganda is an open jail«
+Stella Nyanzi: »Uganda is an open-air prison«

 Stella Nyanzi

-Stella Nyanzi at the dem PEN Berlin Congress.
-Photo: Marie Eisenmann
+Stella Nyanzi at the PEN Berlin Congress | Photo: Marie Eisenmann

-Ugandan anthropologist and poet Stella Nyanzi in talk with Sophie Sumburane: »I think a lot of us have heard about the anti-homosexuality law in Uganda.
-We know about the death penalty, about life imprisonment, prison sentences, monetary fines ›healing of the mind‹.
-But what a lot of people do not know is perhaps what pertains to writers and authors and journalists, which is around freedom of expression: There is a section of the law against promotion of homosexuality, and one of the things that it penalizes for up to 20 years in prison is production of knowledge and information about homosexuality (…) That discrimination against same-sex loving people is terrible, to criminalize production of knowledge is unacceptable, because if homosexual people are deemed to be inhuman. (…) For me, in terms of having a contribution towards the third PEN Congress it’s important to highlight that there’s also the issue of criminalizing production of knowledge around a topic such as homosexuality.« AUDIO (ENGLISH)
+»Uganda: Gay persecution as reason of state?«: The Ugandan anthropologist and poet ugandische Anthropologin und Lyrikerin Stella Nyanzi in talk with Sophie Sumburane: »I think a lot of us have heard about the anti-homosexuality law in Uganda, yes? (…) We know about the death penalty?
+And we know about life imprisonment? (…) And we know there are prison sentences, and we know there are monetary fines, and we know there is healing of the mind – or reconstruction of personality, psychotherapy.
+But what a lot of people do not know is perhaps what pertains to writers and authors and journalists – which is around freedom of expression. (…) There is a section of the law against promotion of homosexuality, and one of the things that it penalizes for up to twenty years in prison is production of knowledge and information about homosexuality. (…) While the criminalization of homosexuality is terrible – the discrimination against same-sex-loving people is terrible – to criminalize production of knowledge is unacceptable.« AUDIO [English]

 Werdermann Ruch